-The six economic variable addressed in the paper asked the respondent to rate their attitude towards Ethiopian economic system contribution to attract foreign investors.
-It is known that Ethiopia is currently following market oriented economic system.
+The result indicates that financial resource is not available to foreign investors at the required amount.
+The situation become worsens due to absence of alternative source of finance like capital market.
+Therefore, the volume of investment and its intended FDI benefit for the host country become shallow.
+The six economic variable addressed in the paper asked the respondent to rate their attitude towards Addis Ababa economic system contribution to attract foreign investors.
+It is known that Addis Ababa is currently following market oriented economic system.
 Thus, the intention of this paper was to collect the feeling of foreign investors on how much the economic system is creating fertile ground for foreign investors.
-As it is presented in result part, 100% of respondents from pre-implementation stage and 77.1% from implementation stage envisage the current economic system contribution to FDI at least moderate.
-Hence, the current market oriented policy appreciates foreign investors and lays fertile environment for the smooth running of FDI.

-The seven economic variable of the paper was about labour supply.
-According to Ethiopian industry policy (2002) one of Ethiopian comparative advantage area for foreign investment is the availability of adequate cheap labour force.
-Hence, the motive of this question was to collect perception of foreign investors on the adequacy of labour force availability.
-Accordingly, 96.6% from pre-implementation and 91.5% from implementation stage feel that the supply of loabur force is at least moderately adequate.
-Hence, the finding confirms that labour force is one of the opportunities for especially labour intensive industries like textile and leather sectors.
-The finding also confirmed in an interview with team leaders of Ethiopian investment commission.

-The eight economic variables that the researcher used to identify economic challenges and opportunities for FDI projects was raw material supply.
+The sixth economic variable of the paper was about labor supply.
+According to Ethiopian industry policy (2002) one of Addis Ababa comparative advantage area for foreign investment is the availability of adequate an affordable labor force as well as trained and easily trained work force..
+Hence, the motive of this question was to collect perception of foreign investors on the adequacy of labor force availability.
+Accordingly, 87.3% from all stage feel that the supply of labor force is at least moderately adequate.
+Hence, the finding confirms that labor force is one of the opportunities for especially labor intensive industries like textile and leather sectors.
+The finding also confirmed that in an interview with team leaders of Et hiopian investment commission.
+The seventh economic variables of that the researcher used to identify economic challenges and opportunities for FDI projects was raw material supply.
 In the Eclectic Paradigm theory of Dunning, quantitative and qualitative factor of production is one of economic benefit drive foreign investors to invest abroad.
 In this paper the researcher aims to identify whether raw materials are adequately available for foreign owned projects or not.
-Accordingly, 78.2% of respondents from pre-implementation stage and 71.4% from implementation stage consider the current supply of raw material at least moderately available.
+Accordingly, 93.4% of respondents especially those who in operation stage consider the current supply of raw material somehow moderately available.
 The result indicates that majority of the respondents from both stages satisfied with the current supply level of raw materials.

-But considerable numbers of respondents still do not feel comfortable with the availability raw materials.
-In an interview with team leaders, the researcher identified that in sectors like textile and garment there are shortage of raw materials.
+But considerable numbers of respondents still do not feel comfortable with the availability of raw materials.
+In an informal interview with team leaders, the researcher identified that in sectors like textile and garment there are shortage of raw materials.
 As a short-term solution, the government facilitates the import of those raw materials from abroad.
 Since both of the targeted sectors in this paper uses their raw materials from primary sector, the situation may open an opportunity to establish a backward linkage business due to presence of huge potential to do so.

-The ninth economic variable used under this category was proxy to international market.
-According to electric paradigm theory of FDI, Location advantages of different countries are the key factors to determining who will become host countries for the activities of the transnational corporations.
+The eighth economic variable used under this category was proxy to international market.
+According to electric paradigm theory of FDI, Location advantages of different countries are the key factors to determining who is become host countries for the activities of the transnational corporations.
 Thus, the researcher asked its respondents to rate their perception regarding the impact of proxy to international market.
-Accordingly, 100% of respondents from pre-implementation stage and 88.6 % of from implementation stage feel that proxy to international market at least moderately important to their investment in Ethiopia.
-Hence, it Proxy to international market contributed in the attraction of foreign investors.
+Accordingly, 98% of respondents to all stage feel that proxy to international market contributed in the attraction of foreign investors.
 Therefore, Ethiopian geographical location is one of an attraction factor.